カリフォルニアからのエコフレンドリーでトロピカルでユーモラスなアートギフト、家庭用品、アパレル。

 Flour Sack Towels - History

 From the 1850s to the 1950s, everything from flour, sugar, chicken, feed, sausage, and even voting ballots were packaged in tightly woven cotton bags known as "Flour Sack."
-Thrifty housewives would wash and bleach the sacks, then cut and sew underwear, pillowcases, toys, dress, and what was used most, kitchen towels from them.
-Their popularity passed down from mother to daughter.
+Thrifty housewives would wash and bleach the sacks, then cut and sew underwear, pillowcases, toys, dresses, and what was used most, kitchen towels from them.
+Their popularity is passed down from mother to daughter.

 Thanks for taking a look at our Art Mina shop!
 Please feel free to contact us if you have a question.